Porcupine Rock Rock Climbing

 |Admins:||Joey Chicharrones, Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

 Porcupine Rock has a long and colorful climbing history; it was one of the earliest developed crags in the Keystone area.
 Though many have turned their heads toward other crags reputedly cleaner in nature, the short approach to great rock which just may require a bit of initial cleaning is hard to beat.
 The crag is never crowded, has long routes, and the rock quality actually better than rumor has it.

 Eds.
 Access to this crag is threatened by parking issues!

 C. Unknown, 10+ PG-13, 1p, 90', bolts & gear.

 G. Weed Eater, 8, 1p.

 H. The Quill, 10-, 1p, 90', bolts.

-Others may approach differently, however, I prefer to walk down canyon on the bike path for about 200m until reaching an old mining road (may be marked by a wood cairn).
-Branch out right and follow the casual trail/old road that leads towards Porcupine Rock.
-After 5 minutes, an old mine tailing pile is reached. go straight up the steep hillside for 25m, then find a cairned footpath to the base of the Rock.
+Walk down canyon on the bike path for about 200m until reaching an old mining road (may be marked by a wood cairn).
+Branch out right, and follow the casual trail/old road that leads towards Porcupine Rock.
+After 5 minutes, an old mine tailing pile is reached.
+Go straight up the steep hillside for 25m, then find a cairned footpath to the base of the rock.